-Several LRS functions, such as lrs\receive and lrs\send, handle the actual data that is transferred between servers and clients.
+Several LRS functions, such as Irs\receive and Irs\send, handle the actual data that is transferred between servers and clients.
 The data that is received or transmitted is stored in data buffers, which can be very large.
 In order to simplify the appearance of the Vuser script, the actual data is stored in external files-not in the C file.
 When a data transfer occurs, the data is copied from the external file into a temporary buffer.